flack/openpsa/README.markdown

   webserver or database choice.
 PHP 5.4 is recommended

 * [midgard-portable](https://github.com/flack/midgard-portable), which is based on [Doctrine](http://www.doctrine-project.org/),
   so it will support all environments Doctrine supports.
-Be advised that midgard-portable is still considered experimental

-The repository's `composer.json` does not force any of those choices, but you will have to select one to be able to run the application.
+The repository's `composer.json` installs `midgard-portable` by default, but you can still select one of the others to run the application.

 On the client side, all modern web browser should work

-## Setting up a Midgard server

-You need `php-cgi` (typically at `/etc/php5/cgi/conf.d/midgard2.ini`) with some settings that open a Midgard2 database connection:

-    extension=midgard2.so

-    [midgard2]
-    midgard.engine = On
-    midgard.http = On
-    midgard.configuration_file="/etc/midgard2/conf.d/openpsa"

-Next you should install OpenPSA under your document root:

-    $ cp -R openpsa /var/www/
+## Setup

+You can either clone this repo or add `openpsa/midcom` to your `composer.json`

-Then, use Composer to install PHP dependencies
+Then, change to your project's root dir and use Composer to install PHP dependencies

-    $ cd /var/www/openpsa
     $ wget http://getcomposer.org/installer && php installer
     $ php composer.phar install

+Next you should make OpenPSA available under your document root:

+    $ ln -s web /var/www/yourdomain

 This will setup the project directory for OpenPSA usage.
 You can then create new database by running:

     $ ./vendor/bin/openpsa-installer midgard2:setup

 See the [openpsa-installer](https://github.com/flack/openpsa-installer) documentation for more details.

 ## Setting up Lighttpd